iaeiou/blue-plankton-2/content/posts/moving-to-new-york.md

 Unlike my friends, I don't enjoy foraging for sticks in the woods.
 So what to do?

+Typically, when the delivery truck dumps your pile of firewood there'll be a good amount of splintering that occurs, and you can get a few weeks of kindling out of that.

+But it wont' be enough to last the winter.

+My preferred option is this:

+1. Buy and use A.W.
+Perkins Firestarters.
+You can get these a box of 144 of these from Amazon for $25.
+That's the cheapest price I've found.
+John, the co-owner of Treehugger Farms, showed me how to start a fire using just one single firestarter and some kindling.
+Leave your wood stove door cracked and let the fire grow gradually.

+2. Buy a Kindling Cracker.
+This manual device — the brainchild of a New Zealand student — makes splitting your larger logs into small sticks of firewood easy.
+Insert your log, and tap it with a club.
+Easy.
+The Kinding Cracker runs around $99.

+Other options:

-1. You can buy a gas-powered log splitter and use to to split some of your firewood into smaller sticks
+1. You can buy a gas-powered log splitter to break your logs into smaller pieces
 2. Be a real Yank and use a maul to split your own firewood.
 (My 83-year old neighbor does this!)
-3. Buy the Kindling Cracker: a manual device that's easy to use.
-You simply use a club to tap a log and split it into smaller pieces.

-Typically, when the delivery truck dumps your pile of firewood there'll be a good amount of splintering that occurs, and you can get a few weeks of kindling out of that.

-But it wont' be enough to last the winter.

 ### Get Your Chimney Cleaned Once a Year